Fordi/ember-1.4-site/source/guides/routing/defining-your-routes.md

   </table>
 </div>

 <small><sup>2</sup> `:post_id` is the post's id.
 For a post with id = 1, the route will be:
 `/post/1`</small>

 The `comments` template will be rendered in the `post` outlet.
 All templates under `comments` (`comments/index` and `comments/new`) will be rendered in the `comments` outlet.

-The route, controller, and view class names for the comments resource are not prefixed with `Post`.
-Resources always reset the namespace, ensuring that the classes can be re-used between multiple parent resources and that class names don't get longer the deeper nested the resources are.

 You are also able to create deeply nested resources in order to preserve the namespace on your routes: